 - Lack of 24/7 surveillance or blind spots on the property.

 - Low visibility at point of sale (POS) locations or other areas containing money or credit card information.

 - Unsecured entry or exit points.

-Surveillance cameras can provide visual insight, discourage theft and ward off intruders in areas of your business, such as:
+Surveillance cameras can provide visual insight, discourage theft and ward off intruders in all areas of your business such as:

-- Burglar targets (e.g., electronics, sensitive documents and safes).
+- Targets for theft and burglary (e.g., electronics, expensive equipment, sensitive documents and safes).

 - Entry points.

 In general, avoid any areas where there is an expectation of privacy.
 Respect the privacy of your employees and customers, as well as the law, by ensuring cameras are placed appropriately.